-- Unrestrained Fatalities: In 2022, there were 1,797 traffic fatalities in Georgia, of which 1,092 (61%) were occupants of passenger vehicles (PV).
-Nearly half of the passenger vehicle occupants who were fatally injured were unrestrained (47%), 42% were restrained, and 11% had unknown restraint use.
-The seatbelt usage rate increased 1.2% from the 2023 rate with an overall usage rate of 88.8%, the first increase in 8 years. - Impaired Driving Fatalities: In Georgia, drivers are considered legally alcohol-impaired when their BACs are .08 grams per deciliter (g/dL) or higher.
-In 2022, there were 507 traffic fatalities that involved at least one alcohol-impaired driver-a 8% increase from the 469 alcohol-impaired fatalities in 2021.
-These alcohol-impaired fatalities represented 28% of all traffic fatalities that occurred on Georgia roadways in 2022-compared to 32% nationwide. - In 2022, 13% of all drivers in fatal crashes were suspected of drug-involvement or had positive drug test results.
-Drug-related fatalities represented 20% of all traffic related fatalities in 2022. - Speed-Related Fatalities: A ten-year trend shows that speeding-related fatalities more than doubled, from 180 in 2012 to 422 in 2022.
-Between 2021 and 2022, speeding-related fatalities increased by 12%, from 378 to 422 fatalities.

-Twenty-three percent of all traffic fatalities (422 out of 1,797) were speeding-related in 2022, compared to 21% (378 out of 1,809) in 2021.
-Nationwide, 29% of all fatal crashes were speeding-related in 2022.
+- Unrestrained Fatalities: In 2023, there were 1,615 traffic fatalities in Georgia, of which 1,001 (52%) were occupants of passenger vehicles (PV).
+Nearly half of the passenger vehicle occupants who were fatally injured were unrestrained (46%, 464 PV occupants), 42% (418) were restrained, and 12% (119) had unknown restraint use.
+Georgia's observed seatbelt usage rate increased by 1.2% net-points from 2023, with an overall usage rate of 88.8% in 2024. - Impaired Driving Fatalities: In Georgia, drivers are considered legally alcohol-impaired when their BACs are .08 grams per deciliter (g/dL) or higher.
+In 2023, there were 433 fatalities that involved at least one alcohol-impaired driver-a 15% decrease from the 507 alcohol-impaired fatalities in 2022.
+These alcohol-impaired fatalities represented 27% of all traffic fatalities that occurred on Georgia roadways in 2023-compared to 30% nationwide.
+In 2023, 22% of all drivers in fatal crashes were suspected of drug involvement or had positive drug test results.
+Drug-related fatalities represented 14% of all traffic-related fatalities in 2023. - Speed-Related Fatalities: Compared to the previous year, speeding-related fatal crashes decreased by 22%; however, there were no changes in serious injury speeding-related crashes and a 1% decrease in all speeding crashes in 2023.
+Twenty-two percent of all traffic fatalities (349 out of 1,615) were speeding-related in 2023, compared to 23% (422 out of 1,796) in 2022.